adarsh-singh01/To_do_list/README.md

 - **Task Management:** Add, Mark as Done, and delete tasks effortlessly.
 - **Responsive Design:** Fully responsive layout ensures seamless usability across desktops, tablets, and mobile phones.
 - **Easy to Use:** Intuitive interface for hassle-free task management.
+- **Lasts Longer:** The todos you make will be saved in browser localStorage so that it does wipes off when you refresh the page or come back later.

 ## Installation